Madiba-Research/QuicMitm/iptablesForAndroid.md

 Todo:
-For now most h3 request can go through proxy but cannot be processed successfully.
+For now most h3 request can go through proxy but cannot be 100% processed successfully.
-A possible reason might be ICMP package: